MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/migrate-live.md

 ## Migrate a VM between two standalone hosts

-Migrate a virtual machine from one standalone Hyper-V host to another standalone Hyper-V host.
-The VM configuration files and virtual hard disk must be located on an SMB 3.0 file share.
+To migrate a virtual machine from one standalone Hyper-V host to another standalone Hyper-V host, the VM configuration files and virtual hard disk must be located on an SMB 3.0 file share.

 1. In **VMs and Services** > **All Hosts**, select the standalone source host from which you want to migrate.
 2. Select the host and in **VMs**, select the running VM that you want to migrate.
 Start the machine if it's not running.
 3. In **Virtual Machine**, select **Migrate Virtual Machine** to start the Migrate Virtual Machine Wizard.
 4. In **Select Host**, review the destination hosts and their associated transfer types.
 The **Live** transfer type appears if both hosts are configured to connect to the same SMB 3.0 file share.
-5. Select the destination host where the transfer type is **Live**, and then select **Next**.
+5. Select the destination host where the transfer type is **Live**, and select **Next**.
 6. In **Summary**, select **Move**.
 To track the job status, open the **Jobs** workspace.
 7. To verify that the virtual machine was migrated, check the **VMs** list on the destination host to ensure the VM is running.